Forbes

 Construction projects generate enormous amounts of data through drawings, schedules, site photos, sensor feeds, and daily reports.
 Much of this data has historically gone unused because reviewing it manually is slow and inconsistent.
 AI changes that by processing this data continuously and flagging issues in near real time.

-KPMG's Global Construction Survey found that data analytics and generative AI are considered among the top ten transformative technologies for the construction sector, alongside building information modeling and integrated project management systems.
+KPMG's Global Construction Survey ranks data analytics and generative AI in the sector's top ten transformative technologies.
+They sit alongside building information modeling and integrated project management.
 This reflects a broader industry shift from paper based and reactive processes toward data driven, predictive ones.

 Why AI Adoption Is Accelerating Now

 Industry research shows productivity gains are becoming measurable rather than theoretical.
-Analysis referencing McKinsey estimates that better use of project data and analytics could boost industry wide productivity by 14 to 15 percent, with AI capable of increasing productivity by up to 20 percent, reducing costs by up to 15 percent, and improving delivery times by up to 30 percent.
-Separate analysis referencing Deloitte reporting notes that AI driven construction projects are achieving 15 to 20 percent faster completion times and 10 to 15 percent cost savings compared to traditional methods.
+Analysis referencing McKinsey puts the prize at 14 to 15 percent industry-wide productivity from better use of project data.
+AI alone could lift productivity by up to 20 percent.
+It could also cut costs by up to 15 percent and improve delivery times by up to 30 percent.
+Separate analysis referencing Deloitte reports real projects landing 15 to 20 percent faster.
+Cost savings run 10 to 15 percent against traditional methods.

 These figures matter because construction has historically lagged other industries in productivity growth.
 AI is one of the first technologies capable of closing that gap at scale.